EncyclopediaRed/btcamp-87826/content/support.md

           statement.
       - question: How long will my tent last?
         answer: >
-          Unopened, the BütCamp tent will last 5-10 years depending on exposure to air and light.
+          Unopened, the Büt Camp tent will last 5-10 years depending on exposure to air and light.
 Store this item in a cool, dark space.<br /><br />

-          Once opened, the BütCamp tent will last approximately 7 days or less.
+          Once opened, the Büt Camp tent will last approximately 7 days or less.
           You will begin to see degradation around that time, and significant degradation after 30 days.
 This product is designed to be temporary and biodegradeable.
       - question: Is this product harmful to the environment?
         answer: >+
           Absolutely not!<br /><br />